Skip to main content

 How to Start Building Your First Workflow

-Start simple:
+Start here:

-Step 2: Map out the steps manually
+• Step 2: Map out the steps manually so you know exactly what should happen and when

-Step 3: Build it inside your CRM
+• Step 3: Build that process inside your CRM

 How PSM Brokerage Helps Agents Build These Systems